The Olympic Mountain Experiment (OLYMPEX)

 Inside clouds what is the mixture of liquid rain versus solid ice particles and snow and how does that affect how much it will rain or snow?

-One of the aircraft flew through the clouds to make detailed measurements of raindrops, ice particles, and snowflakes as they fell to Earth’s surface.
+One of the aircraft will be flying through the clouds to make detailed measurements of raindrops, ice particles, and snowflakes as they are falling to Earth’s surface.
 Combined with data from the ground radars and the total amounts caught by the rain gauges and other instruments on the ground, scientists will be able to improve the computer models of precipitating clouds – the same types of computer models used to forecast the weather and project future climate.

 What happens when the precipitation reaches the ground and runs into rivers and streams?